rociomjaime/stress-less/README.md

 # stress-less
-A website dedicated to promote management and improve sleep.
+A website dedicated to promote time management with an automatic schedule.